streek666/streek666.github.io/_pages/about.md

 Hi!
 My name is Rui Hu (胡睿 in Chinese).

-I am a first-year Ph.D. student at [Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University](https://iiis.tsinghua.edu.cn/en), where I am very fortunate to be advised by Prof. [Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/index.html).
+I am a first-year Ph.D. student at [the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University](https://iiis.tsinghua.edu.cn/en), where I am very fortunate to be advised by Prof. [Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/index.html).

 Prior to my Ph.D., I received my Bachelor’s degree in Computer Science and Technology from the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University.